Nearshore Software Development in Mexico 2023 - Alcor BPO

 Bureaucracy and Legal Compliance

-Even though Mexico has been making decisive steps towards digitalization, the majority of processes related to business registration, contract conclusion, and tax payments require in-person presence in governmental institutions.
+Even though Mexico has been making decisive steps towards digitalization, most processes related to nearshore development centers and business registration, contract conclusion, and tax payments require in-person presence in governmental institutions.
 Moreover, frustrating paperwork and vague terms of decision-making by the authorities usually eat up a lot of your time.
-Not to mention possible inconsistencies that may arise if failing to follow local rules and regulations.
+Not to mention possible inconsistencies if you fail to follow local rules and regulations.

 Solution

-I recommend cooperating with a professional BPO agency that specializes in IT recruitment in Latin America.
-Thta’s what a US-based IT company Grammarly did.
-They needed to legalize their remote software developers in the nearshoring destination.
-As a result, the company received all-around assistance with employment agreements, residence permits, and business trip arrangements, as well as consultations on local legislation and IP rights protection.
+Here’s a life raft: a professional BPO agency that specializes in IT recruitment in Latin America.
+Take a leaf from Grammarly’s book.
+This US-based IT company needed to legalize their remote software developers in the nearshoring destination.
+As a result, the company received all-around assistance with employment agreements, residence permits, business trip arrangements, consultations on local legislation, and IP rights protection — all sorted.
 The Grammarly case study shows that scaling up in a nearshore destination with a trustworthy partner can liberate IT companies from arduous paperwork and smooth the entire outsourcing process.

 Protracted Hiring Process

-Each labor market has its own specific features and the Mexican one is not an exception.
-Some tech companies overlook the prior steps needed to successfully hire programmers.
-As a result, they take too long to assemble a software development team, which often results in substantial wastes of time and money (that could be channeled into product development instead).
+Each labor market has its specific features; the Mexican one is no exception.
+Some tech companies overlook the prior steps needed to successfully hire programmers, especially when implementing nearshore software development in Mexico.
+As a result, they burn through time and money when assembling a software development team, and what a pity it is to waste all the resources you could channel into product development instead!

 Solution

-Firstly, analyze the local market to know about its talent trends (developer availability and expertise gaps), competitive landscape, salary benchmarks, and benefits that local programmers are the most interested in.
-As statistics show, 77% of Mexican coders are ready to leave their current job for better pay & benefits, while 76% of them look for flexibility and remote work opportunities.
-When devising an Employer Value Proposition (EVP), it’s good to add a Christmas bonus, English classes, and unlimited vacation time as well.
-Another IT recruitment tip is to develop a powerful employer brand in the nearshoring destination which will accelerate your hiring process.
+Firstly, analyze the local market to know about its talent trends (developer availability and expertise gaps), competitive landscape, salary benchmarks, and what benefits click with local programmers.
+As statistics show, 77% of Mexican coders are ready to leave their current job for better pay & benefits, while 76% look for flexibility and remote work opportunities.
+When devising an Employer Value Proposition (EVP), it’s good to add a Christmas bonus, English classes, and unlimited vacation time.
+Another IT recruitment tip is to develop a powerful employer brand in the nearshoring destination to accelerate your hiring process.

 The Cost of Nearshoring to Mexico vs Local US Developers

-As I mentioned above, Mexico’s IT market provides much lower annual salaries for programmers than the US one.
-For instance, if hiring a senior Mobile App Developer in your immediate area, you will pay about $140K per annum.
+As mentioned, Mexico’s IT market provides much lower annual salaries for programmers than the US.
+Just look at the numbers: hiring a senior Mobile App Developer in your immediate area will cost you a hefty $140K per annum.
 However, the compensation of the same specialist in Mexico is only $41K.
-This means that on average Mexican tech remunerations are approximately 3 times lower than the US ones, which makes outsourcing software development to Mexico a real bargain.
-In the table below, you can see more salary comparisons of American and Mexican coders.
-In case you are curious about developer wages in other Latin American countries, feel free to check out our article on software development outsourcing in Colombia.
+This means that, on average, Mexican tech remunerations hover at about 3 times lower than the US ones, which makes outsourcing software development to Mexico a real bargain.
+In the table below, you’ll get a glimpse into more salary comparisons of American and Mexican coders.
+If you are curious about developer wages in other Latin American countries, check out our article on software development outsourcing in Colombia.

 Positions Junior Middle Senior